 Factories under our cooperation offer the following certificates, standards and / or management systems;

 The SA8000 Standard is the leading social certification standard for factories and organizations across the globe.
 SA8000 encourages organizations to develop, maintain, and apply socially acceptable practices in the workplace.
 Individual companies will be assessed on compliance by a third-party auditor.

 The Business Social Compliance Initiative (BSCI) is the leading supply chain management system, which is supporting companies in social compliance.
 The core competence of the BSCI is encouragement towards lead firms and suppliers instead of certifying companies.

-Retail Tribes is GOTS certified by Control Union CU 1017982.
+Retail Tribes is proud member of GOTS and certified by Control Union CU 1017982.
 The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing certification for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.
 The standard covers the processing, manufacturing, packaging, labelling, trading and distribution of all textiles made from at least 70% certified organic natural fibres.
-By choosing for the GOTS certification, we can guarantee that toxic bleaches, dyes and other chemical inputs are excluded during the production process of our collection.

 Oeko-tex standard 100 is an independent testing and certification system for textile products from all stages of production along the textile supply chain.

 OCS 100 & OCS Blended: The Organic Content Standard (OCS) blended applies to any non-food product containing 5-100% organic material.
 The OCS 100 is used for products that contain 95-100% of organic material.
 OCS verifies the presence of organic material in the end product.